Keewaydin, Minneapolis

 Keewaydin (/kiˈweɪdɪn/ kee-WAY-din) is a neighborhood in the Nokomis community in Minneapolis, Minnesota.
 Its boundaries are Minnehaha Parkway to the north, 34th Avenue to the east, 54th Street to the south, and Cedar Avenue to the west.

-The neighborhood contains the majority of Lake Nokomis.
-It is located both in Ward 11 and Ward 12 of the Minneapolis City Council, currently represented by councilmembers Emily Koski and Aurin Chowdhury, respectively.
+The neighborhood contains most of Lake Nokomis.
+It is in both Wards 11 and 12 of the Minneapolis City Council and state legislative district 63B..

-Keewaydin shares a neighborhood organization with the Minnehaha, Morris Park, and Wenonah neighborhoods, which are collectively referred to as Nokomis East and served by the Nokomis East Neighborhood Association (NENA).
+Keewaydin shares a neighborhood organization with the Minnehaha, Morris Park, and Wenonah neighborhoods, which are collectively called Nokomis East and served by the Nokomis East Neighborhood Association (NENA).